Weyaaron/nvim-training/Readme.md

 	enable_counters = true, -- Enables/Disables counters in tasks that support counters.
 	enable_events = true, -- Enables/Disables events.
 	enable_highlights = true, --Enables/Disables highlights.
+Care is taken to ensure that tasks are possible without them. logging_args = {
+		log_path = vim.fn.stdpath("log") .. "/nvim-training/" .. os.date("%Y-%M-%d") .. ".log",
+		display_logs = false, --Enables/Disables wether messages with the level 'log' should be printed.
+WARNING: Enabling his produces a lot of noise, but might be usefull for developers. display_warnings = true, --Enables/Disables wether messages with the level 'warning' should be printed. skip_all = false, -- Enables/Disables logging entirely.
+Usefull if you are worried about saving disk space.
+	},
-Care is taken to ensure that tasks are possible without them. possible_marks_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible marks. possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. scheduler_args = { repetitions = 5 }, --These args are used to configure all the available schedulers
+	possible_marks_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible marks. possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. scheduler_args = { repetitions = 5 }, --These args are used to configure all the available schedulers